-Focussing on transforming lives in the UK’s most disadvantaged communities, we aim to make a positive difference to their mission of mobilising practical community action on poverty and environment across the UK.
+Focussing on transforming lives in the UK’s most disadvantaged communities, we aim to make a positive difference to their mission of mobilising practical community action on poverty and the environment across the UK.

 Groundwork are passionate about creating a future where neighbourhoods and communities are strong and allow individuals to establish their own paths without restrictions based on their backgrounds or circumstances.

 With Groundwork, our people can take part in fundraising activities and have the opportunity to get involved in the Breath‑easy schools programme.
 The programme is designed to improve air quality at schools across the UK through various initiatives that our people can volunteer to take part in as well as by providing STEM learning opportunities for children.